 A historical fiction, North and South was on my reading list for May, but I ended up reading another book and shifted this one to June.
 I saw the BBC series based on Elizabeth Gaskell’s North and South earlier this year, and it piqued my interest in the book.
-It is set towards the end of the Industrial Revolution in a fictional English town of Milton.
+It is set towards the end of the Industrial Revolution in the fictional English town of Milton.

 The story is long; it was 51 chapters in the edition I read.
 So, I won’t be delving too much into the plot because that will be confusing.
 The story focuses on Margaret Hale and John Thornton.
 Margaret Hale has grown up in a beautiful small village Helstone in Southern England.
 Her father, Richard is a rector, and her mother is Maria.
 She also has an older brother who is on the run from the Crown, Fredrick.
 Margaret almost idolizes her life and the village.
 Her father decides to leave his job, and brokenhearted by the decision, the Hale family ends up in Milton.
 This is where they are introduced to Mr. John Thornton.
 He is a mill owner, one of the most prominent members of the society in the city.
 He is her father’s student.